39 Most Colorful & Active Types of Tetras to Intrigue Aquarists

 So try to keep their stress level to a minimum and choose tank size appropriately.

-Colombian tetras are a sparkling silver color, with a hint of blue on the back and flashy red fins.
-They reach an adult length of just under three inches (7.5 cm).
+Colombian tetras (Hyphessobrycon columbianus) are a sparkling silver color, with a hint of blue on the back and flashy red fins.
+Some adults have an orange hue to the top dorsal fin as well.
+They reach an adult length of just under 3 inches (7.5 cm).
+The Colombian tetra’s body shape is rounder in shape compared to other tetras, which allows them to ‘pop’ in the aquarium much more so.

 This fish is hardy and quite active.
 As a school, they function well as dither fish in a community of similarly sized species, even more aggressive ones, such as small cichlids or barbs.
 Be cautious when pairing them with smaller fish.